NU-CEM/ThermoPot/docs/index.md

 - calculate the change in energy/enthalpy for a given reaction
 - work with solid or gases
 - plot potentials as a function of T and P
+- predict thermodynamic stability as a function of T and P
 - Parse DFT data from an FHI-aims output file and lattice dynamics data from Phonopy output
-- Parse experimental data from NIST
+- Parse experimental data from the NIST-JANAF thermochemical tables.

 ## Supported software

 ThermoPot is compatible with a range of materials modelling packages as DFT energies and thermal properties data can be provided by the user.
-ThermoPot also supports parsing of FHI-aims output files, phonopy output and NIST data tables.
+ThermoPot also supports parsing of FHI-aims output files, phonopy output and NIST-JANAF thermochemical data tables.

 ## Related software